gameblabla/amigacd32_library/README.md

 The frequency can be configured at runtime but i would recommend something like 11025 or 22050.

+# CDXL

+There's a CDXL player in there but it's extremely finicky and doesn't work properly anyway...
+It seems to work properly only with HAM and low resolution videos.
+If you just need a video for an intro, i would recommend an external video player program instead.

 # Example program

 This shows off what the small CD32.c library supports :